 Military Discounts Fees: $360

-Type of Fee: Late payment – Applied every month until payment is current.
-For more information, please view Default of Financial Obligation on the tuition page and within the Catalog
+Type of Fee: Late payment – Applied every 30 days until payment is current.
+For more information, please view Default of Financial Obligation.

 Type of Fee: Graduation Fee*